Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Methods

+Risks of bias often arise due to inconsistent methodologies.
+Inconsistency in the participants and predictors domains may cause heterogeneity in the visual properties of digital pathology slides which may lead to spurious correlations, either through random chance or systematic differences between subgroups in the dataset.
+Varied data may be beneficial during training to improve model generalisability when using large datasets, though this must be closely controlled to avoid introducing systematic confounding.
+Inconsistent determination of the outcome can mean that the results of a study are unreliable due to spurious correlations in the ground truth labels, or invalid due to incorrect determination of labels.

-The risk of bias of models in the accepted literature was assessed using the Prediction model Risk Of Bias ASsessment Tool (PROBAST) \citep{Wolff2019}.
-This tool includes 20 questions which are answered as either \emph{yes}, \emph{probably yes}, \emph{probably no}, \emph{no}, or \emph{no information}.
-These questions are categorised into four domains (participants, predictors, outcome, and analysis), which are summarised as high-risk, low-risk, or unclear.
-An overall score is calculated by aggregation of these domain-specific scores, with a single high-risk domain being sufficient for an overall high-risk score.
-Each model was analysed by three independent researchers (any of JB, KA, NR, KZ, NMO), with at least one computer scientist and one clinician involved in the risk of bias assessment for each model.
+While PROBAST provides a framework to assess risks of bias, there is some level of subjectivity in the interpretation of signalling questions.
+As such, each model was analysed by three independent researchers (any of JB, KA, NR, KZ, NMO), with at least one computer scientist and one clinician involved in the risk of bias assessment for each model.
 The PROBAST applicability of research analysis was not implemented as it is unsuitable for such a diverse array of possible research questions.